Oshibana: Traditional and emerging methods

-Emerging methods

-Oshibana artists are employing various new technologies in pressing methods, framing techniques and color enhancing to help the pressed materials keep their beauty through the years.
-Nobuo Sugino, pioneering figure in contemporary oshibana, and his father used dessicant papers to press flowers, helping hold color.
-A method of vacuum-sealing frames to lock in color, texture and clarity of the petals and leaves and help prevent moisture and fungi intrusion was also developed in Japan and is now practiced by many oshibana artists worldwide.
+Oshibana artists continue to employ various new technologies in pressing methods, framing techniques, and color enhancement to help the pressed materials retain their appearance through the years.
+Nobuo Sugino (a pioneering figure in contemporary oshibana) and his father developed the use of dessicant papers to help pressed flowers hold color.
+A method of vacuum-sealing frames to lock in the color, texture, and clarity of petals and leaves (and help prevent intrusion from moisture and fungi) was also developed in Japan and is now practiced by many oshibana artists worldwide.

 International organizations

 International Pressed Flower Art Society

 The IPFAS in an international pressed flower organization that promotes pressed flower art and offers education and holds competitions.
-It has members from over 20 nations (as of 2010) including Japan, the United Kingdom, United States, France, Germany, Mexico, and Australia.
-It was founded in 1999 by Nobuo Sugino, a Japanese pressed flower artist and President of Japan Wonderful Oshibana Club.
+As of 2010, it has members from over 20 nations including Japan, the United Kingdom, United States, France, Germany, Mexico, and Australia.
+It was founded in 1999 by Nobuo Sugino, a Japanese pressed flower artist.

 Pressed Flower Craft Guild

-In the UK, the Pressed Flower Craft Guild was established in 1983 by Joyce Fenton (a pressed flower artist) and Bill Edwardes (who devised the method of framing pressed flower pictures adopted by the guild).
-It claims to have an international membership.
+In the UK, the Pressed Flower Craft Guild was established in 1983 by Joyce Fenton (a pressed flower artist) and Bill Edwardes (who devised the method of framing pressed flower pictures adopted by the guild), growing to include members across the world.
+The organization was closed in March 2025.

-Worldwide Pressed Flower Guild (WWPFG)
+Worldwide Pressed Flower Guild

 The WWPFG was established in July 2001.
 In November 2008, the guild was incorporated in North Carolina as a public educational non-profit organisation.

 Others

 In recent decades, the emergence of several international art associations and schools have helped popularize and increase the recognition of oshibana as a unique art form through classes, conferences, international exhibitions and competitions.
-Among them include:
+These include: